Rain-X

 Rain-X is a synthetic hydrophobic surface-applied product that causes water to bead up and run off surfaces, most commonly used on glass automobile surfaces.
 The brand has since been extended to a range of automotive and surface care products, including wiper blades.

 Products

 The Rain-X brand includes seven categories of products: wiper blades, glass and windshield treatments, plastic cleaners, windshield washer fluid, car washes, car wax, and bug and tar washes.

 Rain-X Online Protectant was introduced to commercial carwashes in 2005.
 It is a water-based compound that is applied to the entire car's surface, working much like consumer grade Rain-X products.

 Competing products include Pittsburgh Glass Works' (formerly of PPG) Aquapel.
+Rain X wiper blades have the highest market share in North America.

 Uses

 Due to its general water-repellent properties, the original Rain-X formulation is used in a wide variety of consumer, commercial and industrial settings.
 The primary use of Rain-X is for automotive applications.
 Commercially sold "Original Glass Treatment" is the original and most well known Rain-X branded product.
 It is a hydrophobic silicone polymer that forces water to bead and roll off of the car, often without needing wipers.
 It is sold in bottles of 3.5 or 7 USfloz, or as wipes or towelettes.

 The original coating has also had use in military and other government settings.
 The Australian military examined the effect of application of Rain-X and similar products to submarine antennas to improve signal transmission, although other coatings had longer lifespans when submerged in salt water.

 It is also occasionally used in laboratory settings to silanise a surface.

 Ski and snowboard enthusiasts use Rain-X as "wax" to effectively overcome sticky wet snow common in spring conditions.
 While skiing or riding on mountains with hard snow pack, the heat of the sun changes snow conditions starting on the lower slopes.
 Skis may suddenly slow down, throwing one off-balance, because of a change in surface tension, a sort of "sandpaper effect."
 Rain-X is applied to the ski or board base, or to the bottoms of ski boots to reduce, or eliminate snow "wedges" that interfere with proper mounting into ski bindings.